Trial starts over video deletion related to frat fall death

 BELLEFONTE, Pa.
-(AP) - Trial is underway for a former Penn State fraternity brother accused of deleting security camera footage to frustrate a police investigation into the death of a pledge after a night of drinking and hazing two years ago.
+(AP) - A former Penn State fraternity brother erased security camera footage from the night a pledge died because he knew it would be damaging, prosecutors told a jury Tuesday as the first trial in the case began.

-The Centre Daily Times says jurors heard Tuesday from prosecutors who claim 22-year-old Braxton Becker erased the recordings because he knew they would be damaging.

-Becker faces misdemeanor charges of evidence tampering, obstruction and hindering apprehension for actions after the night 19-year-old Tim Piazza of Lebanon, New Jersey, was badly injured in a series of falls.
+Braxton Becker faces misdemeanor charges of evidence tampering, obstruction and hindering apprehension for his actions after pledge Tim Piazza died after sustaining injuries in a series of falls after a night of drinking and hazing two years ago.

-Becker’s lawyer is raising questions about what investigators saw when they watched Becker retrieve video from a basement closet in the Beta Theta Pi house in February 2017.
+Becker’s lawyer raised questions about what investigators saw when they watched Becker retrieve video from a basement closet in the Beta Theta Pi house in early February 2017, according to the Centre Daily Times.
+At the time, investigators were photographing the scene.

+About two dozen former fraternity members face charges related to the death of 19-year-old Piazza, of Lebanon, New Jersey.

+On Tuesday, State College Police Detective Craig Ripka testified that Becker, 22, was cooperative when investigators arrived two days after Piazza’s death to collect all the footage they could get.

 Copyright © 2019 The Washington Times, LLC.